OskarAhl/amazon-price-scraper/README.md

 ### Use:
 - Python3 amazon-price-scraper.py `add product page url here`

-OR: have product url in clipboard
+OR: have the product url in clipboard
 - Python3 amazon-price-scraper.py

+### Libraries:
+- pyperclip
+- requests
+- beautifulsoup4